 If an expected death has occurred at home, you should contact your family doctor to arrange for the death to be certified.
-Notify them that we will be taking care of the funeral arrangements, contact us.
+Notify them that we will be taking care of the funeral arrangements.

 An Unexpected death

 If an unexpected death has occurred, contact the emergency services in the first instance.
-Advise them of the circumstances and that we will be taking care of the funeral arrangements, contact us.
+Advise them of the circumstances and that we will be taking care of the funeral arrangements.